CageNic/perl_explained/perlbrew.md

 ```

 Save the file and exit the editor
-Then log out and then log back in to ensure that your .bashrd file loads Perlbrew’s settings.
-It will now add /home/username/perl5/perlbrew/bin to the front of your PATH environment variable, and set some other environment variables Perlbrew needs.
+Then log out and then log back in to ensure that your .bashrd file loads Perlbrew’s settings
+It will now add /home/username/perl5/perlbrew/bin to the front of your PATH environment variable, and set some other environment variables Perlbrew needs
 Verify that these environment variables have been set by running the env command and filtering the results with grep for the text PERL:

 ```